willsather/WillSather/README.md

 Along with that, I also have committed some examples of data structures I have worked on in Java.
 This is a great demonstration of the learning I have been doing at UMN.

 Finally, the last thing committed on here is my personal website / resume (HTML 5 hosted on the Netlify through GitHub).
-Included is the raw source code - just a fun project to work on.
+Included is the raw source code (I started with an HTML template and went from there) - just a fun project to work on.
 If you want to view the hosted version, it is available at https://sather.ws

 Thanks again and don't be hesitant to reach out!